Maria das Gracas Silva Foster is the first female CEO of Petrobras, the largest company in the Southern Hemisphere.

 Maria served as manager at the Leopoldo Miguez de Mello Research and Development Center and the Transportadora Brasileira do Gasoduto Bolivia-Brasil.
 She also worked as the Executive Secretary of the Federal Government Program for PROMINP.
 She was the National Program for Biodiesel Production and Use’s Interministerial coordinator.

 She was appointed as the Secretary of Oil, Natural Gas, and Renewable Fuels in 2003.
 In 2012, she became a member of the Petrobras Board of Directors and was chosen to be the CEO after a nomination from Dilma Rousseff herself.

-Maria das Gracas Silva Foster was able to succeed and thrive in a place not all men or women were able to bravely tread long enough—the side of business.
+Maria das Gracas Silva Foster was able to succeed and thrive in a place, not all men or women were able to bravely tread long enough—the side of the business.
 And she has her guts, her perseverance, and her good business sense to thank for all that.

 She was commonly known by the diminutive “Graça” on account of her personable nature, and she was also occasionally referred to as “Caveirão,” a type of armoured car, for her work ethic.
 She added the English surname “Foster” upon her marriage to an expatriate British businessman.